alfa76519-art/burger-shot-opnet-v2/README.md

 ```
 ---
 ### 🎯 Architect's Note for Vibecode Judges
 BurgerShot V2 is not just a token; it's a demonstration of how smooth and interactive Bitcoin's Layer-1 can be when powered by OP_NET.
-From the gas-optimized SafeMath logic in the AssemblyScript contract to the Babel-compiled reactive frontend, every line of code is heavily polished for the best User Experience.
+From the gas-optimized SafeMath logic in the AssemblyScript contract to the Vite-powered reactive frontend, every line of code is heavily polished for a high-performance User Experience. 🚀

 *Enjoy your meal, and happy minting! 🍔😋*
 ---